IgniteUI/igniteui-docfx/jp/components/exporter_csv.md

 this.csvExportService.export(this.igxGrid1, new IgxCsvExporterOptions("ExportedDataFile"));
 ```

 When you are exporting data from `IgxGrid` the export process takes in account features like row filtering and column hiding and exports only the data visible in the grid.
-You can configure the exporter service to include filtered rows or hidden columns by setting properties on the `IgxExcelExporterOptions` object.
+You can configure the exporter service to include filtered rows or hidden columns by setting properties on the `IgxCsvExporterOptions` object.
 These properties are described in the table below.

 ### API Summary